Stavalaura Vines & Wines

 Special care needs to be taken to research and find the varietals whose growing characteristics match the latitude and weather patterns of your vineyard.
 Every vineyard is subject to the climatic conditions of its particular location and Stavalaura is no exception.
 Armed with advice from botanist, Tom Thornton, and in conjunction with Washington State University’s Viticulture program, three varietals were chosen for Stavalaura Vineyards based upon their uniqueness and growth characteristics.
 The chosen varietals were Pinot Noir (777 and Pommard clones), Zweigelt-Rebe and Golubok.

 Stavalaura currently produces wines from three grape varietals grown in our vineyards and also from grapes brought in from several Eastern Washington vineyards renowned for their quality.
 The three wines currently produced from our own grapes are the above varietals, Pinot Noir, Zweigelt and Golubok.
 Merlot, Cabernet Sauvignon and other wines produced at Stavalaura, are from sourced grapes grown in Eastern Washington.
+Some of these special grapes are unique to Stavalaura within Ridgefield wineries, and we'd love to have you out to taste our wine.

 Although Pinot Noir is prevalent in Washington and Oregon, it was chosen because of its appeal to so many wine drinkers.
 Two Pinot Noir clones (777 and Pommard) were selected because of their success in producing the flavor profile we were after.
 The initial problem with choosing this grape was that its ability to achieve full maturity at higher latitudes (similar to where Stavalaura is located) was low.
 To mitigate this issue, it was decided to plant vines grafted onto root stock 3309.
 The Pinot Noir vines were the first vines to be planted.
 After 5 years of vigorous growth, it was clear that grafted plants were indeed better suited to the climate and latitude of Stavalaura than the non-grafted options.
 With this evidence in hand, Zweigelt-Rebe and Golubok vines were also grafted onto root stock 3309 and planted in 2009 and 2010.